cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/migration/VmAllocationPolicyMigrationLocalRegression.rst

 computeHostUtilizationMeasure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: @Override public double computeHostUtilizationMeasure(Host host) throws IllegalArgumentException
+.. java:method:: @Override public double computeHostUtilizationMeasure(Host host) throws IllegalStateException
    :outertype: VmAllocationPolicyMigrationLocalRegression

    Computes a Local Regression of the host utilization history to \ **estimate**\  the current host utilization.
 Such a value is used to generate the host over utilization threshold.